ThrashingLaggard/xyDocGen/README.md

 - Reading and outputting the remarks
 - Upgrading the visual result of the outputs
+- Adding parameters to output index and/or tree into the console
+- Format mit als Unterordner hinzufügen..... was sollte das heißen?????
+- Changing the output structure:
+  - Moving the output of index and tree into the first level
   -
-- Format mit als Unterordner hinzufügen.....                                 was soll das heißen?????